Sustainability in the curriculum

 Using art to talk about climate change

 Photography students take a tour of the heating and hot water systems in our buildings, led by LSBU Estates Maintenance engineers.
-Their photographs tell the story of LSBU's investment in energy efficiency and capture the strange beauty of this hidden but very important work.
+Their photographs tell the story of LSBU's investment in energy efficiency and capture the strange beauty of this hidden but very important network.